 Additional Causes of Elbow Pain:

-Your chiropractor will conduct a thorough physical examination in order to rule out other potential causes of your elbow pain.
+At our North Vancouver chiropractor clinic Mountain Health & Performance our doctors will conduct a physical examination in order to rule out other potential causes of your elbow pain.
 In addition to tennis elbow the following diagnoses can cause symptoms that are similar to those of tennis elbow.
 These conditions need to be ruled out during the physical examination to ensure correct diagnosis and treatment.

 In addition to elbow pain patients may also experience elbow stiffness, impingement, locking and or clicking.

-In addition to elbow pain, patients may also experience, aching into the forearm, and or sharp shooting pain into the forearm that is worse at night.
+Tennis elbow symptoms may also include, aching into the forearm, and or sharp shooting pain into the forearm that is worse at night from an overlapping radial nerve condition.

 3. Posterior interosseous nerve entrapment: